JeremyBenson11/text-game-parser/README.md

 # text-game-parser
-A very light-weight and simple text game parser for all.
+A very lightweight and simple text game parser for all.
 # declarations

 			// Parser needs a command to work with
-			// set angledCommand with Parser.setAngledCommand(true) if commands are '<get lamp>' as apposed to 'get lamp'
+			// set angledCommand with Parser.setAngledCommand(true) if commands are '<get lamp>' as opposed to 'get lamp'

 			let command = "".replace(/\s+/g, ' ').trim();

 			Parser = new Parser();
 			Parser.setAngledCommand(false);
-			// parsing a command will return json data
+			// parsing a command will return JSON data
 			// "actionType" -> One of eight action types to make action handling easier
 			//"verb" -> The verb being used
 			// "indirectObject" -> The indirect object in the pattern.
 			//"directObject"  -> The direct object in the pattern
 			//"preposition" -> Any preposition being used in the command
-			//"error" -> true if parsing errors found.
+			//"error" -> true if parsing errors are found.
 			//"errorMessages" -> Json of errors.
 			//"angledCommand" -> true/false
 			//"command" -> The entire command sentence.